corey-truscott/Solvuria/README.md

 ## Credits
 * Resist - @.resist - Creator of Solvuria
 * Ayaan. - @aq_1 - Helped with testing version 1.2.0
-* Corey  - @gregorio.zeppeli - Helped with creating the README.md file
+* Corey  - @gregorio.zeppeli - Created the README.md file
-* E4734  - @e4734 - Helped with creating the README.md file
+* E4734  - @e4734 - Created the README.md file

 ### Disclaimer
 By using this program you understand that I am <em><strong>not</strong></em> responsible for any bans which may result from using this program.<br>